TIPPERARY COMMUNITY RADIO |

 view from the mountain pass, on the Knockmealdown mountains, heading

 towards Tipperary.
-The door we travelled so many miles to photograph!!
+(Above Middle) The door we travelled so many miles to photograph!!

 Simon had been inside, and "found" another door with a TCR